 We accept people form all over the world (provided they have the correct documentation) and many of our students have English as their second language.
 However, it is important that each student have a good grasp of the English language both written and oral in order to be accepted.

-A WORD Of WARNING!!
-WHEN YOU MOVE TO LONDON, DO NOT UNDER ANY CIRCUMSTANCES TRANSFER MONEY TO A LANDLORD WITHOUT FIRST HAVING MET THEM OR THEIR LETTING AGENT AND SEEN THE PROPERTY IN QUESTION!
+When you move to London, do not under any circumstances transfer money to a landlord without having met them first, or their letting agent and seen the property in question.
 There are a number of people who run scams where they advertise properties that don’t exist, and ask for rent or deposit upfront by Western Union or some other sort of money transfer means.
-These people are operating illegally – you should never send money to anyone unless you have proof that the accommodation they are advertising exists and that the landlord is bone-fide.
+These people are operating illegally – you should never send money to anyone unless you have proof that the accommodation they are advertising exists and that the landlord is legit.

 Costs vary greatly depending on where in London you decide to live but you must consider rent, bills, travel and food as your basic costs of living.

-You will also have to pay your utilities (water, gas, electricity), council tax, paid directly to the borough your house falls under and also internet and television license if you choose to have these.
+You will also have to pay your utilities (water, gas, electricity), paid directly to the borough your house falls under and also internet and television license if you choose to have these.
 These should cost between £75 and £150 per month.
 This excludes travel costs.
+Full-time students are exempt from council tax, we can provide student status letters if you need to prove this.

 We do not allow people to defer their offers to the following year.
 You would have to re-apply and re-audition for the following year.